BGforgeNet/f2rp-walkthrough/content/docs/san-francisco.md

 To reach the sub you need to use the small boat moored on the opposite side of the tanker, but unfortunately it's guarded.
 There are three ways of getting on the boat, besides killing the guard.

 **The Emperor:**
 Log on to the emperor and check history on the submarine to learn more about it.
 Find out about maintenance crew and add yourself to the roster.
-Download passwords to your pipboy (1000xp).
+Download passwords to your pipboy (1000 XP).
 It's hidden under; Database, History, Submarine status, Stationary Defense structures.

 **Lao Chou in Flying Dragon 8:**
 He deals in information, but for him to answer, you need to know what questions to ask.
 The first one to ask is about your villagers (need to know of your tribes fate from Hakunin or the Emperor, or if you know you need to fix the tanker from the Captain, or if you checked the status on the Poseidon Network computer).
 To get him to actually talk about the submarine you need to do one of the following: Pass a speech check (91%) or have sex with him (female with CH 7 or the sex appeal trait).
 You can also pay $2000 or $1500 if you pass a barter roll (65% barter = 50% chance), or if you fail or say that is too much, you can offer some quality time with Miria (if you are married of course).
 To get the password you will have to pay. $10000 or $5000 with a successful barter roll (75% barter = 50 % chance).
 There is no way around this.
 If you already have the password from elsewhere you can no longer talk to him about the sub.

 **The boat guard at the docks:**
 If your speech is 96% then you can convince the boat guard to let you use the boat.
-He'll pretend you give him the password (1000xp).
+He'll pretend you give him the password (1000 XP).
 Again, you need to know of the fate of your tribe or that you need to fix the tanker to get this line.
 If you already have a password, you can't get him to let you have it without one.

 Next to the boat is a depressed dockworker, Meng.
-You can listen to his sad tale and convince him to move on with his life (speech 81%) for 500xp.
+You can listen to his sad tale and convince him to move on with his life (speech 81%) for 500 XP.
 Before he goes you can learn a little about the submarine from him, but he can't get you to it.

 There is a way to get the password from all three at the same time, though I'm sure it's a bug.
 First get it from the boat guard, then Lao Chou, and finally from the Emperor.

 ## Submarine

 Once you've got the password from the Emperor or Lao Chou, you can talk to the boat guard and go to the sub as a technician (together with the maintenance crew).
 If you instead convinced the boat guard to let you go without having a password you'll be going there alone (sub is empty).
 If you kill the boat guard and steal the boat, your NPCs will come with you (this is the only time they do).
 Myron or Vic can be useful to bring.
-You get 500xp for reaching the sub.
+You get 500 XP for reaching the sub.

 When you get there alone or with your NPCs, the hatch will be locked.
 You can unlock it (lockpick around 50%, keep trying until you are successful) or blow it off with an explosive.
 Electronic lockpicks does help here.

 Once inside you need to figure out how to disable the defense mechanism.
-There's several ways, but you can only pick one per game (there's no xp so there would be no point anyway).
+There's several ways, but you can only pick one per game (there's no XP so there would be no point anyway).
 Oh, and tools, a crowbar or explosives can come in handy here.

 **First room:**
 In the upper left corner is an old power console that is in bad shape.
 It can be destroyed with a crowbar or by using the repair skill (roll, 90% repair = 50 % chance).
 If you came here with the maintenance crew a technician will be blocking your way.
 Either kill him or find another way to disable the sub.